On the Optimality of Gaussian Code-books for Signaling over a Two-Users Weak Gaussian Interference Channel: Introduction

 With some misuse of notations, hereafter power reallocation vectors are denoted as

 In other words, $\delta P_{1}$ denotes the increase in the power of $U_1$ or $V_1$, depending on which of the two has a higher power at the end point vs. the starting point, and likewise for $\delta P_{2}$ in relation to $U_2$ and $V_2$.
 Figure~\ref{Inc} depicts an example where notations $\pm$ vs. $\mp$ are used to emphasize that the signs of $\delta P_{1}$ and $\delta P_{2}$ depend on the step and power reallocation is zero-sum.
-Power reallocation vector is selected to: (i) support a counter-clockwise move along the boundary, and (ii) guarantee the solution achieving each end point is unique.
-To achieve the latter criterion, while moving continuously along the boundary, power reallocation vector is selected relying on a notation of admissibility called Pareto minimal\footnote{See Theorem~\ref{V4Th7}}.
-Referring to Fig.~\ref{Inc}, for a given a power reallocation vector $(\delta P_1,\delta P_2)$, the following measure of optimality is used in selecting code-books' density functions: Given $(\delta P_1,\delta P_2)$, maximize\footnote{Theorem \ref{Th10} presents a number of equivalent formulations for the optimization problem achieving boundary points.} the length of the step, i.e., $\mathbf{\Gamma}$, over all possible values of the slope $\mathbf{\Upsilon}$ depicted in Fig.~\ref{Inc}.
+Power reallocation vector is selected to guarantee the solution achieving each end point is unique.
+To achieve the latter criterion, while moving continuously along the boundary, power reallocation vector is selected relying on a notation of admissibility called Pareto minimal.
+Referring to Fig.~\ref{Inc}, for a given a power reallocation vector $(\delta P_1,\delta P_2)$, in some arguments, the following measures of optimality are used in achieving the next point on the boundary (end point)\footnote{Theorem \ref{Th10} presents a number of equivalent formulations for the optimization problem achieving boundary points.}: Slope of the step $\mathbf{\Upsilon}$ and length of the step $\mathbf{\Gamma}$ (see Fig.~\ref{Inc}).
+Given $(\delta P_1,\delta P_2)$, random coding for the end point is selected to maximize the length of the step, i.e., $\mathbf{\Gamma}$, over all possible values of the slope $\mathbf{\Upsilon}$ as depicted in Fig.~\ref{Inc}.

 Hereafter, $U_1$, $U_2$, $V_1$, $V_2$ are called core random variables.
-Linear combinations of core random variables appearing in mutual information terms forming $\mathbf{\Gamma}$ and $\mathbf{\Upsilon}$ are called compound random variables.
+Linear combinations of core random variables appearing in mutual information terms are called compound random variables.
+Unlike core random variables which are independent, compound random variables are generally dependent on each other.
+We will see that, although dependent, compound random variables can vary individually.
+This means the conditional density of a compound random variable conditioned on the rest has a non-zero entropy.